ircv3/ircv3-specifications/specification/metadata-3.2.md

 `METADATA <Target> SET <Key> [:Value]`

+Servers MAY respond to certain keys, considered not settable by the requesting user, with `ERR_KEYNOPERMISSION`.

 It is an error for users to set keys on targets for which they lack authorization from the server, and the server MUST respond with `ERR_KEYNOPERMISSION`.